One of the items I found among my father’s papers was the 1949 receipt for my parents’ first television set.

 It does not state the brand of TV being sold.
 However, there is a model number, 8T241.
 A quick internet search turned up a newspaper ad that reveals the television was made by RCA.

 In 1949, the Trotter Motor Company sold cars made by Pontiac and REO.
 REO is the now defunct automobile company that gave the name of one of its vehicles to the 80’s Classic Rock Band, REO Speedwagon.

-Apparently, thinking televisions just might turn out to be a big thing, the Trotter Motor Company added them to its product line.
+Apparently, thinking televisions just might turn out to be a big thing, the Trotter Motor Company added them to its inventory.
 For an extra $65 they provided installation and a year’s service.

 I wondered if selling televisions at a car dealership was unusual at that time.
 It turns out it wasn’t.
-Using newspapers.com to look through ads from that period, reveals everyone wanted a piece of the action.
+Using Newspapers.com to look through ads from that period, revealed everyone wanted a piece of the action.

 According to a 1949 ad in the Fitchburg Sentinel, Elliot’s, “Fitchburg’s busiest Jewelry store”, had jumped on the TV bandwagon.
 For $32.50 down and $2.50 a week, you could own the RCA Bystander, “America’s favorite Television”.
 In Fitchburg, Elliot’s was competing with Parke Snow’s Appliance Annex.

 In Pittsfield, Massachusetts, televisions were available at Pittsfield Hardware and Plumbing Supply and in Portsmouth, New Hampshire, TV early adopters went to The Portsmouth Refrigeration Company.

 It comes as no surprise that the New York area was rich in television outlets.
 And they were just as eclectic as the rest of the country.